RARangel/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 - For further study, MechaCar must be measured against the competition.
-Metrics that would be of interest to a consumer include cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+Metrics that would be of interest to a consumer include cost, city or highway fuel efficiency, horse power, maintenance cost, safety rating, rear leg room, comfort, cargo space, and interior add-ons.
-- City or highway fuel efficiency, cost and safety ratings would be interesting metrics to test against competing models.
+- City or highway fuel efficiency, cost, cargo space and safety ratings would be interesting metrics to test against competing models.
 - T-tests would be the best statictical tests to run.

 ### Resources